-ABM on the other hand addresses specific companies.
+Another difference when comparing ABM vs inbound is that ABM addresses specific companies.
 It speaks directly to one history’s great event marketing cliches: “you only need one”, often used as part of a rubbish business case for spending tens of thousands of pounds on trade shows that don’t return anything.
 With ABM, you often only do need one.
 And because of the fact the only KPI that matters is closed revenue from your ABM list, it’s makes proving that return a lot easier.

 What’s the deal (size)?

 Inbound marketing can be flexed nicely for both Business to Business (B2B) and Business to Consumer (B2C) market.
 The plan, activity and the way sales plug in is very different.
 But Inbound marketing is a proven way for both B2C and B2B business to get bigger and more repeatable results from marketing.